3 Myths About Flat Roofing

 If you’re planning to build a modern home or an extension on your home, you might have some misgivings about flat roofs.
 Despite flat roofs have been around for centuries, they are surrounded by many myths that can make them look like an impractical choice.

-use the space for solar panels, or create a terrace, it’s important to know the truth about flat roofs, so we have a brief guide to bust three myths about flat roofs.
+However, whether you want to create a green roof, use the space for solar panels, or create a terrace, it’s important to know the truth about flat roofs, so we have a brief guide to bust three myths about flat roofs.

 1. They leak